Water and land

 Target 2.2: Publish quarterly reports on the Canterbury Mayoral Forum website.

-Target 2.3a: Report and assess the quality of data collected and managed by Environment Canterbury, including the data provided by third parties.
+Target 2.3a: Report and assess the quality of data collected and managed by us, including the data provided by third parties.

 Result: We use National Environmental Monitoring Standards (NEMS) to code our water level and rainfall data.
-We are currently working to implement NEMS for our water quality data.
+We are now using NEMS to code much of our discrete water quality data.
+Planning for the implementation of NEMS for other water quality data has also occurred this year.
+Other data that does not fall under NEMS is collected and handled using standards guided by industry best practices.
 Internal reports on the quality of the data have been compiled for section managers.

 Achieved